 How do you perfect your first touch in soccer?
 Make a good first impression in soccer with your first touch on the ball.
 Get the tools to develop your first touch, enhance reaction time, and compete at the highest level of the game.
+The most important touch a player makes on the ball is the first.

 In fact, having a good first touch is a fundamental part of the game of soccer.
 If your first touch on the soccer ball is sharp, the game just becomes all the more simple and easy.
 If you’re able to control the soccer ball perfectly the first time then you can make that next pass or take a shot right away.
 If you have a poor first touch a defender can close you down and win the ball.
+Soccer is a game that moves fast and players are put under pressure right away, so a first touch that’s sharp and under control is crucial.

 How do you improve your first touch?
 Well, let’s take a look at how Cesc Fabregas controls the soccer ball.
 Fabregas shows you how to master first touch in soccer.
 And check out these first touch masters.